Only institution-level Administrators have access to this feature toggle.

 - Media Edit and Save As

-Regarding the last two bullets - editing and saving the media - the assumption is that any edit to the video/audio file will likely change the audio (mp3) for the file, so that even if the file had already been AUTOMATICALLY transcribed, a new one is requested because the audio has changed.
-If you make and save edits to media that had already been transcribed, the Transcript Editor will show a new version for the new transcript in the Version drop-down list.
-Making edits and then using Save As generates a new file.
+Regarding the last two bullets - editing and saving the media - the assumption is that any edit to the video/audio file will likely change the audio (.mp3) for the file.
+This means that even if the media being edited already HAS an automated transcript, the change in the .mp3 file generates a new request because it is generating a new mp3 file.
 The new file is the one sent to be transcribed.

-To enable automatic transcribing of ALL new/reprocessed media
+To request automatic transcriptions for ALL new/reprocessed media

 - Log into Echo360 as an Institution-level administrator.